alisyahbana/simpleblog/README.md

 - users can comment on blogs

 # Installation
-download source code and add .env file to blog directory.
-Config .env file to your database
+ download source code and add .env file to simpleblog directory and then Config .env file to your database

 # Database tables